-To the Independent Auditors' Report on the Standalone IND AS Financial Statements of Ashoka Karadi Banawara Road Private Limited
+To the Independent Auditors' Report on the Standalone IND AS Financial Statements of Ashoka Karadi Banwara Road Private Limited

-- (i) The company does not hold any Property, Plant and Equipment during the year, hence clause 3(i)(a), 3(i)(b) and 3(i)(c) of the Companies (Auditors Report) Order 2016 are not applicable. - (ii) The company does not hold any Inventory during the year, hence clause 3(ii)(a), 3(ii)(b) and 3(ii)(c) of the Companies (Auditors Report) Order 2016 are not applicable. - (iii) The company has not granted any loan secured or unsecured to any Company , firm, Limited Liability Partnership or other Parties covered in the register maintained under section 189 of the Companies Act, 2013.
-Therefore clause 3(iii)(a) 3(iii)(b) and 3(iii)(c) of the Companies (Auditors Report) Order 2016 are not applicable. - (iv) In our opinion and according to the information and explanations given to us, the company has not granted any loans, made any investments, provided any guarantees and security and thus the provisions of section 185 and 186 with respect to loans, investments, guarantees and security given are not applicable to the company and therefore the provisions of clause 3(iv) of the Companies (Auditors Report) Order 2016 are not applicable. - (v) The Company has not accepted any deposit from the public pursuant to sections 73 to 76 or any other relevant provisions of the Companies Act, 2013 and rules framed thereunder.
-As informed to us, there is no order that has been passed by Company Law Board or National Company Law Tribunal or Reserve Bank of India or any Court or any other Tribunal in respect of the said sections. - (vi) Maintenance of cost records as prescribed by the Central Government under Section 148(1) of the Companies Act, 2013, is not applicable to the company.
-Therefore the provisions of clause 3(vi) of the Companies (Auditors Report) Order 2016 are not applicable. - (vii) (a) According to information and explanation given to us and on the basis of our examination of records of the Company, amount deducted or accrued in the books of accounts in respect of undisputed statutory dues including Provident fund, Employees State Insurance, Income Tax, Goods and Service
+- (i) The company does not hold any Property, Plant and Equipment during the year, hence clause 3(i)(a), 3(i)(b) and 3(i)(c) of the Companies (Auditors Report) Order 2016 are not applicable. - (ii) The company does not hold any Inventory during the year, hence clause 3(ii)(a), 3(ii)(b) and 3(ii)(c) of the Companies (Auditors Report) Order 2016 are not applicable. - (iii) The company has not granted any loan secured or unsecured to any Company, firm, Limited Liability Partnership or other Parties covered in the register maintained under section 189 of the Companies Act, 2013.
+Therefore clause 3(iii)(a), 3(iii)(b) and 3(iii)(c) of the Companies (Auditors Report) Order 2016 are not applicable. - (iv) In our opinion and according to the information and explanations given to us, the company has not granted any loans, made any investments, provided any guarantees and security and thus the provisions of section 185 and 186 with respect to loans, investments, guarantees and security given are not applicable to the company and therefore the provisions of clause 3(iv) of the Companies (Auditors Report) Order 2016 are not applicable. - (v) The Company has not accepted any deposit from the public pursuant to sections 73 to 76 or any other relevant provisions of the Companies Act, 2013 and rules framed thereunder.
+As informed to us, there is no order that has been passed by Company Law Board or National Company Law Tribunal or Reserve Bank of India or any Court or any other Tribunal in respect of the said sections. - (vi) We have broadly reviewed the books of account maintained by the Company pursuant to the rules made by the Central Government for the maintenance of cost records under Section 148(1) of the Companies Act, 2013, related to infrastructure facilities, and are of the opinion that prima facie, the specified accounts and records have been made and maintained.
+We have not, however, made a detailed examination of the same.